Facebook Pixel

 Testing:

 After the software is ready, it is installed in the testing set by the product development services company.
 The testing team begins by examining the system's general usability.
 That ensures the entire program functions in line with the client's requirements.
 Since the software is developed in phases, it is particularly crucial to this step of the SDLC.
 Combining these software components during testing enables one to evaluate how well each component works together and how well the software functions.
-At this phase, the QA and testing teams may identify defects or errors, which they report to developers.
-The development team fixed the problem and returned it to QA for another test.
-This procedure is repeated until the software is free of bugs, stable, and meets the system's business requirements.

 Deployment: